-During the second year (P83 - 2009) we will acquire another 20 epochs in $K_s$ for the whole bulge ( $20 \times 10.86 = 217$ hours) and 10 for the plane ( $10 \times 7.5 = 75$ hours), for a total of 292 hours.
+and for the plane (29 hours), for a period of 7 nights.
 These extra epochs will improve our ability to detect variable sources (but will not permit finding the phase).
-These data will also allow the creation of deeper master maps in $K_s$ , in order to fine tune the strategy for the main campaign of the following year.
+These data will also allow the creation of deeper master maps in K_s , in order to fine tune the strategy for the main campaign of the following year.